Newspaper Page Text

 bers in Virginia.
 While you contin

-ue—“with malice toward none (how
+ue —“with malice toward none (how

-true!); with charity for all” (how
+true I); with charity for all” (how

-praise worthy!)—to think and counsel
+praiseworthy!) —to think and counsel

-soberly' soberly', to speak the truth in
+soberly soberly, to speak the truth in

-behalf of an outraged people.the col
+behalf of an outraged people,the col

 ored citizens of Georgia should never

-sutler tbe, Tribune to succumb.
+sutler the, Tribune to succumb.
 We

 are conducting an educational and re